 - Do not give any milk products or grains because sensitive dogs are often intolerant.

 - If you give treats, ideally make them yourself or buy locally-sourced and produced dehydrated meat treats.

 Because 80 percent of the immune system function is located in the intestinal tract, high potency, non-dairy probiotics will promote intestinal health and immune system function.

 Ensuring your dog’s basic needs are met is the key.
 Two dog walks a day, healthy socialization and a reasonable amount of play are important.

 In contrast, some dogs may get highly stressed when they are left alone for extended periods of time or when they spend their time in busy high play, high-stress dog daycares.

 Additional stress may also be caused by a choke chain or collar and by the use of an inappropriate leash.
-Pressure on the throat and neck causes interruption of energy flow in the body and results in stress.
-More info here.
+Pressure on the throat and neck by leashes and collars causes interruption of energy flow in the body and results in stress.